 “It’s because the alumni contribute so much money,” Jack explains.
-I’m positive he knows exactly what he’s saying is true, privileged son of privileged families.
+I’m positive he knows exactly what he is saying is true, privileged son of a privileged family.

 “I’m having so much fun here,” I gush to him and give him a quick hug.
 He beams.
 Any scorn about the entitled rich makes me feel like Dad, grumbling about the rich while he shops on Rodeo Drive.
 Life has changed around me.
-I need to make sure my values and scruples haven’t changed as well.
+I need to make sure my values and scruples have not changed as well.
 I can still taste the remnants of our Ritz dinner from Monday night.
 Surrounded by seven girls we make a scene walking into the student section in the end zone.
 Do they think old alums can out cheer drunken students?
-It isn’t just the marching band that is out of touch.
-At least we’re seated by the band.
+It is not just the marching band that is out of touch.
+At least we are seated by the band.
 Several members come over and congratulate us on our show and for making the Standing Band count.
 They want to join.